 Our Engage the City artists are out and about working with groups and communities across the city.
 Project Manager, Roise Goan, fills us in on what’s happening with Engage the City 2019…

-Over the last five months a group of ten artists (Zoe Ní Ríordáin, Ray Hegarty, John Conway, Sinéad McCann, Shaun Dunne, Helen Barry, Berlinda Mapa, Elaine Chapman, Andrzez Majur, and Farah El Neihum) have started working with different communities, focusing on specific topics as action research.
+Over the last five months a group of ten artists (Zoe Ní Ríordáin, Ray Hegarty, John Conway, Sinéad McCann, Shaun Dunne, Helen Barry, Berlinda Mapa, Elaine Chapman, Andrzez Majur, and Farah El Neihum) have started working with different communities, focusing on specific topics of interest.
 The Engage The City programme aims to facilitate this research, exploring and developing to build trusting and meaningful relationships between artists and communities so that they can work together.

 Engage the City team 2019